 Variable Scope

-We’ve walked through an example of a Rust program already in the tutorial chapter.
-Now that we’re past basic syntax, we won’t include all of the fn main() { stuff in examples, so if you’re following along, you will have to put the following examples inside of a main function yourself.
-This lets our examples be a bit more concise, letting us focus on the actual details rather than boilerplate.
+We’ve walked through an example of a Rust program already in Chapter 2.
+Now that we’re past basic syntax, we won’t include all the fn main() { code in examples, so if you’re following along, you’ll have to put the following examples inside a main function manually.
+As a result, our examples will be a bit more concise, letting us focus on the actual details rather than boilerplate code.

-PROD: check
+PROD: check xref for tutorial ch number

 As a first example of ownership, we’ll look at the scope of some variables.
 A scope is the range within a program for which an item is valid.
 Let’s say we have a variable that looks like this: